 For more information: https://www.nationalww2museum.org/events-programs/special-events/american-spirit-awards#billymichalstudentleadershipaward.

 We recommend nomination by teachers or Nebraska National History Day.
 If you would like to be nominated by Nebraska NHD, please contact Shari Sorenson at email@example.com.

-NHD WebCentral, National History Day's new website building platform, is live!
+NHD WebCentral, National History Day's new website building platform,

 Click the buttons below to find out more about NHD WebCentral and get started on your own website creations.
 Please use these tools before contacting NHD for assistance.
+Happy website building!